Stape

 access logs server google tag manager

 If you expand request details and scroll down, you’ll see associated requests.
-For example, when using the UA client to trigger FB CAPI and click on the UA access log, you will see associated request and response logs from FB CAPI.
+For example, when using the GA4 client to trigger FB CAPI and click on the UA access log, you will see associated request and response logs from FB CAPI.
 Request and response logs are only available for stape tags when you enable this option in tag settings.

 Request Logs - show requests that have been sent by server GTM to the Facebook, TikTok, etc., platforms.
 This only works if you use Stape tags.
 To enable this type of log, go to server GTM, open tag, scroll down to Logs Settings, and select Always log to console.